 Pinnacle Award Categories

-Awards within this category are presented to honour excellence in overall public relations programs within the profession.
+Awards under the Communications Program category are presented to honour excellence in overall public relations programs within the profession.
 All submissions must adhere to the R-A-C-E formula.
 A communication program can be entered in a maximum of two of the following categories:

 Programs that integrate public relations, marketing and advertising strategies to help market products, services or places to external audiences.